AnymouseProphet/anymouse/anymouse.md

 The `anymouse.sty` Package
 ==========================

-This package sets up the fonts for `pdflatex` using a T1 encoding as the primary text output encoding.
+If pdfLaTeX is used, this package sets up the necessary fonts using a T1 encoding as the primary text output encoding.

+If LuaLaTeX is used, this package set up the necessary fonts using fontspec *except* for optional IPA and Greek fonts.

 This package also sets up a few other settings based upon an `edition=value` option that allows for relatively easy generation of different versions of a